-Cisco VQE, Release 3.4, provides the following benefits to the service provider:
+Cisco VQE Release 3.6 provides the following benefits to the service provider:

-- Supports Hybrid Error Repair allowing use of Unicast Retransmission or FEC or both - Addresses noise issues associated with lossy DSL lines and home network wiring - Reduces or eliminates the need for outside plant optimization, such as pair swapping, joint renewals, and drop-cable re-runs - Increases addressable market consumer base because Hybrid Error Repair technology enables video service over noisier transmission lines, thus extending available footprint - Reduces or eliminates the need to fragment video service into consumers that can and cannot receive service based on line quality attributes - Supports Rapid Channel Change to effectively reduce or eliminate the main sources of channel-change delay - Employs much of the same infrastructure and the same technology (RTCP) for Unicast Retransmission and Rapid Channel Change-thereby reducing service-provider training time - · Reduces or eliminates quality-related service-center calls - Establishes a video quality baseline for all consumers with granularity per set-top box - Provides an end-to-end view of network characteristics from an IPTV delivery perspective - Uses open, standards-based protocols
+- Supports Hybrid Error Repair allowing use of Unicast Retransmission or FEC or both - Addresses noise issues associated with lossy DSL lines and home network wiring - Reduces or eliminates the need for outside plant optimization, such as pair swapping, joint renewals, and drop-cable reruns - Increases addressable market consumer base because Hybrid Error Repair technology enables video service over noisier transmission lines, thus extending available footprint - Reduces or eliminates the need to fragment video service into consumers that can and cannot receive service based on line quality attributes - Supports RCC to effectively reduce or eliminate the main sources of channel change delay - Employs much of the same infrastructure and the same technology (RTCP) for Unicast Retransmission and RCC-thereby reducing service-provider training time - · Reduces or eliminates quality-related service-center calls - Establishes a video quality baseline for all consumers with granularity per STB - Provides an end-to-end view of network characteristics from an IPTV delivery perspective - Uses open, standards-based protocols

 Cisco VQE also provides the subscriber with an enhanced video experience with higher and consistent visual and audio quality.
-Subscribers with noisier transmission lines or longer loop lengths can take advantage of the service provider's video offerings, bundles, and unique content.
+Subscribers with noisier transmission lines or longer loop lengths can take advantage of the video offerings, bundles, and unique content of the service provider.